philipc2/SSF-Transfer-Learning/README.md

-## Sub-Seasonal Climate Forecasting via Machine Learning: Challenges, Analysis, and Advances
+## Sub-Seasonal Climate Forecasting via Machine Learning and Transfer Learning

-Code for data extraction, preprocessing, and SSF model training and evaluation used in He et al. [Sub-Seasonal Climate Forecasting via Machine Learning: Challenges, Analysis, and Advances](https://arxiv.org/abs/2006.07972).
+Code is adapted from He et al. [Sub-Seasonal Climate Forecasting via Machine Learning: Challenges, Analysis, and Advances](https://arxiv.org/abs/2006.07972).
+Modified to support the CESM2 Forecast and Reforecast dataset and Transfer Learning

 ## Requirements
 The code is compatible with Python 3.6 and the following packages: